Wisconsin 529 College Savings Program

 Benefits of Wisconsin’s 529 College Savings Plans

-• Low-cost investment options: Choose from portfolios that range from conservative to more aggressive allocations to align with your time frame and investment objectives.
+• Range of investment options: Choose from portfolios that range from conservative to more aggressive allocations to align with your time frame and investment objectives.
 Both passive (indexed) and actively managed portfolios are available, along with stable value choices.
-Institutional class investment fees make college savings more affordable.
+Institutional class investment fees can make college savings more affordable.

-• Most expenses and schools are eligible: Funds can be used at any accredited public or private university, college, technical college, community college, or professional school nationwide and many abroad, as well as toward the cost of apprenticeships registered and certified with the Secretary of Labor under the National Apprenticeship Act.
-Additionally, funds can be used for K-12 tuition (up to $10,000 per year, per student) and to pay back student loans ($10,000 lifetime limit).
-Qualified higher education expenses include tuition, certain room and board expenses, fees, and the cost of books, supplies, and equipment required for the enrollment and attendance of the Beneficiary at an eligible educational institution.
-Computers and related technology such as internet access fees, software or printers are also qualified when used primarily by the beneficiary when enrolled at an eligible educational institution.
+• Qualified higher education expenses include tuition, certain room and board expenses, fees, and the cost of books, supplies, and equipment required for the enrollment and attendance of the Beneficiary at an eligible educational institution.
+Computers and related technology such as internet access fees, software, or printers are also qualified when used by the beneficiary while enrolled at an eligible educational institution.

 Contact Us